SwingGuy1024/appbundle-maven-plugin/README.md

+#### _Fork Note:_

+_This is a fork of the useful GitHub project at https://github.com/federkasten/appbundle-maven-plugin, which is useful but out-of-date.
+That project was built using Java 1.6, and will not bundle applications running JDKs later than 1.9.
+This updates the source to Java 1.8, and fixes the minor bug that causes failure when using with Java 1.10+.
+Curiously, it still fails when building under Java 15, but works fine with later and earlier versions.
+I have tested it with all versions of Java from 8 through 17, and it only fails with Java 15.
+I haven't bothered to look into the Java 15 bug._

 # appbundle-maven-plugin

 Maven plugin that creates an Application Bundle for OS X containing all your project dependencies and the necessary metadata.